What is Bovine TB?

 - Complete the consultation survey online.

-The consultation is open from 17 September to 1 November.
+The consultation closed on 1 November.

 We'll review the responses and report on the findings by the end of the year.